 All dimensions to be verified on site by Main Contractor before the start of any shop drawings or work whatsoever either on their own behalf or that of sub-contractors.
 Report any discrepancies to the Contract Administrator at once.
-This drawing is to be retrieved and other relevant information.
+This drawing is to be read with all relevant Architect's and Engineer's drawings and other relevant information.